borgesaugusto/forsys/docs/command_line.rst

     - Whether to use dynamic inference.
 Default is static.
   * - -m, -\-method <METHOD>
     - Method to use for inference.
 Options are: 'nnls', 'lsq' and 'lsq_linear.
 Default is 'nnls'.
+  * - -o, -\-output
+    - Generates the CSV outputs for cells and membranes.
   * - -vn, -\-velocity_normalization <NORMALIZATION>
     - Velocity normalization factor (only used in dynamic mode).
 Default is 0.1.
   * - -mt, -\-max_time <MAX_TIME>